Always work hard on something uncomfortably exciting.

 Suddenly, all over Wall Street you saw guys in ties with a smutty magazine in hand.
 The financial analysts could finally pretend that they were reading “Playboy” for the articles.

-However, instead of being happy that they could tell their wives and girlfriends that they were doing “research”, the entire financial industry was in uproar over the situation.
+However, instead of being happy they could tell their wives and girlfriends they were doing “research”, the entire financial industry was in uproar over the situation.
 Apparently, that’s not how you do things.
 You are not supposed to release new information so close to the date of the IPO.

 Sergey and Larry did not give a f*%k.
 They just included a copy of the article in the official documents for the event.
 Minus the pictures of course.

-It was not the first time that the two showed everyone who is the boss.
+It was not the first time the two showed everyone who is the boss.
 And it certainly wouldn’t be the last.

 I want to download the entire internet - Find a problem you want to solve